auraphp/Aura.Html/UPGRADE.md

 ## Nullable parameter types on helper methods

-Optional array parameters that used to be declared `array $attr = null` are now declared `?array $attr = null`, which is what PHP 8.4 requires.
+Optional array parameters that used to be declared `array $attr = null` are now declared `?array $attr = null`.
+The old form is implicitly nullable, which PHP 8.4 deprecates and PHP 9 will remove.
 Calling code is unaffected.

-If you extend a helper and override one of these methods, your signature has to match the new one or PHP will raise a fatal error:
+If you extend a helper and override one of these methods, the old signature is still compatible and still runs -- but it emits a deprecation notice on every load, so update it:

 ```php
 // before